 Humans often take precautions to protect themselves from the sun, but should we be doing the same for our dogs?
 Can dogs get sunburned, and do dogs need sunscreen?

 The answer is yes.
-Just like people, dogs are prone to sunburn and to other complications and diseases associated with sun exposure.
+Just like people, dogs are prone to sunburn and other complications and diseases associated with sun exposure.
 Taking certain safety measures can lower your dog’s risk of developing serious sun-related medical issues.
-This includes choosing a dog sunscreen that’s formulated for your best friend.
+This includes choosing a dog sunscreen that’s formulated for your pet.

-Sunburn isn’t just painful for dogs; it can lead to more serious problems, for example certain types of skin cancer, such as squamous cell carcinoma, malignant melanomas, and hemangiomas.
-Sunburn also exacerbates certain conditions, for example autoimmune disorders and dermatitis, and can cause discomfort at surgery sites.
+Sunburn isn’t just painful for dogs.
+Sunburn can lead to more serious problems, including certain types of skin cancer, such as squamous cell carcinoma, malignant melanomas, and hemangiomas.
+Sunburn also exacerbates certain conditions, such as autoimmune disorders and dermatitis, and can cause discomfort at surgery sites.
 Luckily, a little careful planning can prevent your dog from catching too many ultraviolet (UV) rays.

 Does your dog just love to lie out on your patio and feel the sun’s warmth?
-According to AKC’s Chief Veterinarian Dr. Jerry Klein, Chief Veterinary Officer for the AKC, dogs that lie outside on concrete or on light surfaces, especially those that lie on their backs, can suffer sunburn.
+According to Dr. Jerry Klein, Chief Veterinary Officer for the AKC, dogs that lie outside on concrete or on light surfaces, especially those dogs who lie on their backs, can suffer sunburn.

 Sunscreen for Dogs

 Sunscreen protects dogs from sunburn.
 But using the wrong type of sunscreen can also cause problems.
-It’s highly important that you only use formulas that are specifically intended as sunscreen for dogs.
+It’s important that you use sunscreen formulas that are specifically intended as sunscreen for dogs.
 Sunscreens that are formulated for dogs should not contain zinc oxide or para-aminobenzoic acid (PABA), as these ingredients are toxic to dogs if ingested, and dogs will often lick their skin and accidentally ingest the sunscreen.
 It’s also a good idea to look for a waterproof, unscented dog sunscreen with a sun protection factor (SPF) of 30.

 How to Apply Sunscreen to Dogs

 You should apply sunscreen about 20 minutes before your dog goes out.
-And while he’s out in the sun, reapply the sunscreen every four-to-six hours or after your dog goes swimming.
+And while they are out in the sun, reapply the sunscreen every 4 to 6 hours or after your dog goes swimming.

 Rather than lathering sunscreen over your dog’s entire body, consider investing in protective clothing.
 Several companies make sun shirts or suits for dogs that cover large areas of their bodies, saving you the worry that your pup will lick any sunscreen off.
-This Hurtta Sun & Bug Blocker Dog Suit has a UPF protection of 40 and also protects against mosquitoes and other insect pests.
+Dog sun suits and dog beach rash guards can offer protection against harmful UVA and UVB rays.

 Treating Sunburn in Dogs